HCESrl/vue-responsive-image/README.md

   <tr><td>mode</td><td>'all'</td><td>Possible values: 'all', 'tablet', 'smartphone', 'mobile'.
 The desidered mode of operation for the main image, if only "mobile" is passed, then desktop sizes will not be generated, etc.</td></tr>
 </table>

+## Demo
+You can find a simple demo here: https://codepen.io/paolomioni/pen/PeNoQg

 ## Principles
 This plugin is based on the analyses I made for my clients, and explained in an article I wrote which you can find here: